 - 1500m: 4:18.66

 Roberta Groner is an American long-distance and marathon runner.
+Roberta recently finished 6th in the marathon at the 2019 Outdoor Track & Field World Championships in Doha, Qatar while competing for Team USA.
 Roberta finished second at the 2017 US Marathon Championships in a time of 2:30.38.
-She bested many of the top professional American marathoners in claiming the silver medal.
-A full-time nurse and mother of three, Roberta is an inspiration to all of her teammates.
-Roberta has already qualified for the Olympic Marathon Trials in 2020.
-Roberta's story is one of progressive success - she ran a 2:50:48 at the 2015 Boston Marathon, a 2:45:30 at the 2015 New York City Marathon and won the 2016 Mohawk-Hudson Marathon in 2:37:54.
-Roberta finished 16th at the 2017 Boston Marathon in 2:36:33 on a very hot day.
+A full-time nurse and single mother of three, Roberta is an inspiration to all of her teammates.
+Roberta has already qualified for the US Olympic Marathon Trials in 2020, and she has already achieved the world standard in that event.
+Roberta’s story is one of progressive success – she ran a 2:50:48 at the 2015 Boston Marathon, a 2:45:30 at the 2015 New York City Marathon, 2:31:01 in finishing 12th in the 2018 NYC Marathon and a personal best of 2:29:06 in placing fifth at the Rotterdam Marathon in April 2019.

 Jane Maxwell attended the University of Virginia, where she was the 2003 10,000 meter ACC champion.
 Jane finished 11th at the NCAAs in the same year, with a best time of 33:55.98, qualifying her for the 2003 USA track and field championships.

 After graduating, Jane continued her running in Los Angeles with the Cal Coast Track Club, where she posted a best time in the marathon of 2:58:23, finishing third at the 2006 OC Marathon.